cedon/jl-cpt-casestudies/README.md

 This plugin is is based on the custom post type helper class described by Gils Jorissen in the [Custom Post Type Helper Class](https://code.tutsplus.com/articles/custom-post-type-helper-class--wp-25104) and then modified to accept a different configuration of parameters to define meta box fields.

+Note: This plugin is not 100% compatible with the upcoming [Gutenberg](https://github.com/WordPress/gutenberg) editor.
+While a lot of it will work, instances of `wp_editor()` for meta fields will automatically force WordPress to fall back to the Classic Editor to avoid issues.
+Full Gutenberg compatibility is a goal of a later version of this project.

 ## Class Use
 This plugin is dependant on the `jl-custom-post-type` class that allows users to create a custom post type, custom taxonomy, and meta boxes.
 It contains several default values for labels and arguments that can be overridden.